aaugustin/mtefd/multiple-template-engines.rst

         def prepare_for_xgettext(self, template_code, **options):
             """
-            Transform template code into something xgettext accepts as Python.
+            Transforms template code into something xgettext accepts as Python.

             The target language is defined by xgettext_target_language.
             """